danurbanowicz/eleventy-netlify-boilerplate/README.md

 ## [Browser support](#browser-support)

-This template uses relatively new features such as [CSS Grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Variables) therefore browser support is still patchy.
-You should consider providing fallbacks for older or less capable browsers when using this template in a production environment.
+This template uses relatively new features such as [CSS Grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Variables) therefore you should probably consider providing fallbacks for older or less capable browsers before using this template in a production environment.